mpv-player/mpv/DOCS/man/options.rst

     Whether to behave as if ``--video-align-x`` and ``--video-align-y`` were 0 when the video becomes smaller than the window in the respective direction

-    After zooming in until the video is bigger the window, panning with `--video-align-x` and/or `--video-align-y`, and zooming out until the video is smaller than the window, this is useful to recenter the video in the window.
+    After zooming in until the video is bigger than the window, panning with `--video-align-x` and/or `--video-align-y`, and zooming out until the video is smaller than the window, this is useful to recenter the video in the window.